-The campground had an upgrade in 2015 and there with 116 camp sites nestled in the bush.
+The campground had an upgrade in 2015 and there with 116 campsites nestled in the bush.
 There are 8 different areas you can camp in and they all have different facilities.
-Some of the areas have barbecues, washing up areas and each camp area has a long drop toilets.
+Some of the areas have barbecues, washing up areas and each camp area has long drop toilets.

 Quenda and Chuditch, are for caravans and camper trailers.
 Davies, Isaacs, Hamelin, Whistlers and Whalers are for small campervans, tents and swags.
 Wanil is for tents only

-The toilets were cleaned regularly and facilities were all in good condition.
+The toilets were cleaned regularly and the facilities were all in good condition.